nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 * Week 6, Sun - Ran a performance check on Powerpoint Labs website, found most images not compressed.
 * Week 6, Sun - Compressed all images used for Powerpoint Labs website and submitted [1st PR for Powerpoint Labs](https://github.com/PowerPointLabs/PowerPointLabs-Website/pull/27)
 * Recess Week - Created automation for image compression with rake and submitted [2nd PR for Powerpoint Labs](https://github.com/PowerPointLabs/PowerPointLabs-Website/pull/28)
+* Week 7, Mon - Loading Youtube's base.js seems to be very fast when I tested it at school again (30ms).
+So I will monitor it further if action is needed.

 #### Technology expertise in Web Performance
 * Recess Week - [Wrote a blog post on lossless image compression for Powerpoint Labs](http://alexyy.com/2016/02/22/image-compression/)